 Containerization

-Now you have some understanding of what it takes to create a container, let’s talk about containerization.
+Now that you have some understanding of what it takes to create a container, let’s discuss containerization.
 Simply put, it’s a process of implementing containers.
-We mentioned before you need a container runtime like Docker for that.
+We mentioned earlier that you need a container runtime, such as Docker, for that.
 In the simplest scenario, that’s all you need.
-But in reality, there are a few layers of containerization.
+However, in reality, there are several layers of containerization.

 Infrastructure

-Starting with the infrastructure: You need some servers either on-prem or in the cloud to run containers on.
+Starting with the infrastructure, you need one or more servers, either on-premises or in the cloud, to run containers on.

 Operating System

-When it comes to the operating system, the only real requirement is it will support containers.
-Most modern operating systems do support containers, but there are some exotics that don’t, so you need to double-check beforehand.
+When it comes to the operating system, the only absolute requirement is that it will support containers.
+Most modern operating systems do support containers, but some exotic ones don’t, so you need to double-check beforehand.
 If you’ll only run containerized applications on your server, you can go to the next level and use one of a few container-optimized operating systems.
-These are operating systems dedicated to running containers; therefore, they only include libraries needed to run containers.
+These are operating systems specifically designed to run containers; therefore, they only include the libraries necessary to run containers.
 As a result, they’re much smaller than a traditional operating system and more secure.

 Orchestrator

-On top of an operating system, you’ll need the previously mentioned container runtime (unless you opt for the container-optimized operating systems, which have container runtime built in).
+In addition to an operating system, you’ll need the previously mentioned container runtime (unless you opt for container-optimized operating systems, which include a built-in container runtime).
 We could end here, but you’ll probably need a container orchestrator to top off the stack.
 Managing a few containers is tolerable without it, but in real life, you’ll probably have more than a few containers.
 And the more you do, the harder it becomes to control them all.
 A container orchestrator will do the job for you.
 The most popular these days is Kubernetes.

 Containerization vs. DevOps

-When you talk about containers, you’ll often hear about DevOps too.
-We need to understand why that is.
+When discussing containers, you’ll often hear about DevOps as well.
+We need to understand why this is the case.
 Containers are a technology, while DevOps is a set of practices, culture, and principles.
-The reason you often see them together is containers as a technology make implementing DevOps easier.
-We’ll explain why in a second, but it’s important to understand that they can exist separately.
+The reason you often see them together is that containers, as a technology, make implementing DevOps easier.
+We’ll explain why in a moment, but it’s essential to understand that they can exist independently.
 You can have containers without DevOps, and vice versa.

 Let’s Talk About the Benefits

 Containers help with everything.
-Thanks to containers, different environments (e.g., development, test, production) can be the same since you no longer rely on operation teams to make sure different servers are running the same software versions.
+Thanks to containers, different environments (e.g., development, test, production) can be the same, as you no longer rely on operations teams to make sure different servers are running identical software versions.
 What’s more, applications will be in the same “environment” (container), even on a developer’s laptop.
 You simply deploy the same containers on different environments.
 This removes the common problem of “it works on my machine but not on the test server.”

 Continuous Deployments

-Continuous deployment becomes easier with containers too.
+Continuous deployment becomes easier with containers as well.
 That’s because containers in general are small (or at least they should be), so it just takes seconds to deploy a new version of a container.
-Also, if you’re using containers you probably architected your application as microservices.
+Additionally, if you’re using containers, you’ve likely architected your application as a microservices-based system.
 This means you can update different parts of your application independently.

 Flexibility

-Another benefit of containers is different parts of your application can be written in different languages.
-Therefore, developers aren’t limited to one programming language but can use languages they’re the most comfortable with.
-This contributes to DevOps because it gives you more freedom in arranging teams.
+Another benefit of containers is that the parts of your application can be written in different languages.
+Therefore, developers aren’t limited to one programming language but can use languages they’re most comfortable with.
+This contributes to DevOps by giving you more freedom in arranging teams.

 Fail Fast

-When it comes to the “fail fast” approach, containers limit the scope of application code developers need to understand.
-To fix a bug, a developer (in most cases) only needs to understand how one container works, not the whole application (unless, of course, the issue spans many containers).
-So, it’s usually far easier to narrow down the potential issues and find the root cause.
+When it comes to the “fail fast” approach, containers limit the scope of application code that developers need to understand.
+To fix a bug, a developer (in most cases) only needs to know how one container works, not the whole application (unless, of course, the issue spans many containers).
+So, it’s usually far easier to narrow down the potential problems and find the root cause.

 DevSecOps

 But containers’ contribution to DevOps doesn’t stop here.
-In fact, containerization can help you upscale your DevOps practices to the increasingly popular DevSecOps.
+Containerization can help you upscale your DevOps practices to the increasingly popular DevSecOps.
 Since different parts of your application are packaged into small pieces, it’s easy to implement network security policies to, for example, keep traffic from flowing where it shouldn’t.

 Testing also becomes easier because you only need to focus on a small part of an application when writing tests, and that directly decreases the chances of deploying buggy code.

-Another feature of containers worth mentioning is the ability to do runtime security scanning.
-Traditionally, when your application is running directly on the operating system on your host server, there will be dozens or hundreds of processes running next to it.
+Another feature of containers worth mentioning is the ability to perform runtime security scanning.
+Traditionally, when your application is running directly on the operating system of your host server, dozens or hundreds of processes will be running alongside it.
 It’s hard to determine if one of them contains malware.
-However, if your application is running inside the containers and you have a good understanding of what should be running inside each of them, you can simply block other binaries from running in the container.
+However, suppose your application is running inside containers and you have a good understanding of what should be running inside each of them.
+In that case, you can block other binaries from running in the container.

 The Downside

 With all the benefits of containers comes a downside: the cost.
-Networking becomes much more complicated since containers need to talk to each other.
-This is usually done using REST API.
+Networking becomes significantly more complicated since containers need to communicate with each other.
+This is usually done using a REST API.
 Therefore, instead of having only front-end to back-end and back-end to database connectivity, you’ll have dozens of connections, creating a complicated networking mesh.

 The same applies to logging.
-You’ll no longer have one place to read logs from; each container will create its own logs.
-You’ll have to aggregate them, and it might become more difficult to have a general overview of the whole application.
-There are, however, tools like SolarWinds® Papertrail to help you with that.
-Papertrail can aggregate the logs from containers and create a centralized, easy-to-understand overview of the application state.
-Managing container logs with Papertrail will allow you to enjoy the benefits of containerization while still maintaining the ability to quickly identify and troubleshooting issues.
-Sign up for a free trial here.
+You’ll no longer have a single place to read logs; each container will create its own logs.
+You’ll have to aggregate them, which may make it more challenging to maintain a general overview of the entire application.
+There are, however, tools like SolarWinds Papertrail to help you with that.
+It aggregates logs from various sources, including applications, infrastructure, networking, and orchestration platforms, and provides a centralized, easy-to-understand overview of the application state.
+Managing container logs with SolarWinds Papertail allows you to enjoy the benefits of containerization while maintaining the ability to identify and troubleshoot issues quickly.
+Sign up for a free SolarWinds Papertrail trial today.

 Summary

-As you can see, containers and DevOps are often put in the same box for good reason.
+As you can see, containers and DevOps are often grouped for good reason.
 They complement each other well.
 Containers make implementing DevOps easier, and DevOps helps extract the most value from containers.
-No one will stop you from packaging a badly designed monolithic application into a container.
-However, in such a scenario you won’t benefit much from containerization.
-Implement DevOps at the same time and you’ll start breaking the monolith down and implementing microservices, which then will uncover the benefits of containers.
+No one will stop you from packaging a poorly designed monolithic application into a container.
+However, in such a scenario, you won’t benefit much from containerization.
+Implementing DevOps at the same time will allow you to break down the monolith and implement microservices, revealing the benefits of containers.

-And if you don’t want to end up losing visibility into your application and drowning in a sea of log files spanning in multiple containers, install Papertrail and let it simplify the complexity for you.
+And if you don’t want to lose visibility into your application and get overwhelmed by log files, try SolarWinds Papertrail to simplify the complexity.

 This post was written by Dawid Ziolkowski.
 Dawid has 10 years of experience as a Network/System Engineer, DevOps, and Cloud Native Engineer.
 He’s worked for an IT outsourcing company, a research institute, telco, a hosting company, and a consultancy company, so he’s gathered a lot of knowledge from different perspectives.
 Nowadays, he’s helping companies move to cloud and redesign their infrastructure for a more cloud-native approach.